-This tutorial will show you how to use Synology Drive Server on a Synology NAS.
+This tutorial will show you how to set up Synology Drive (Client and Server) on a Synology NAS.

 1. Open the Package Center and install the Synology Driver Server application.

-2. You will be informed that there are dependencies that must be installed.
-Select Yes.
+2. If you are informed that there are dependencies that must be installed, select Yes.

 3. After the package has been installed, select Open.
 You will be prompted to refresh the page.
 Select Yes.

 4. Synology Drive Server is now installed!